Skip to Content

 Zaffiro

 If you eat here, I highly recommend the Tagliatta.
-It’s basically steak with a glaze on it and it’s better than the rest of the entree options.
+It’s basically steak with a glaze on it, and it’s better than the rest of the entree options.

 For dessert, the panna cotta was pretty good.

-Hyatt Ziva Los Cabos View from Ziffaro
+Hyatt Ziva Los Cabos Resort Review: The beautiful view from Ziffaro.

 The view at sunset was incredible!
 Photo credit: Marcie Cheung

 Even though the food was so-so, the VIEW is incredible!
 It’s an open-air restaurant that has a gorgeous view of the ocean, especially at sunset.
-It faces East (so you can’t see the sun dip below the ocean) but the sky is gorgeous.
+It faces East (so you can’t see the sun dip below the ocean), but the sky is gorgeous.

 El Molino

 This is a fairly large Mexican restaurant.
-The menu is a bit smaller than the other resort restaurants but they have a variety of salads, Mexican entrees, and desserts.
+The menu is a bit smaller than the other resort restaurants, but they have a variety of salads, Mexican entrees, and desserts.
 Surprisingly, we didn’t have a chance to eat here.

 24-Hour Coffee House